conduktor/conduktor-docs/docs/gateway/installation/installation.md

 - Describe cluster information

 # Running the gateway
 In its most simple form GW can be run from a simple Docker run command with the credentials to connect to you Kafka cluster.
+However, Gateway needs to interact with your clients and your Kafka to get the most from it.

 ```bash
  docker run \